 MIRI Coronagraph Masks

-MIRI offers coronagraphic imaging with four individual coronagraph occulters, located with the LRSslit on a mounting bracket placed at the focal plane.
+MIRI offers coronagraphic imaging with four individual coronagraphs, located with the LRSslit on a mounting bracket placed at the first focal plane.
 One of the coronagraphs is based on the classic Lyot design, while the other three incorporate 4-quadrant phase masks (4QPMs).
 (Please refer to the JWST High-Contrast Imaging article for additional information about high-contrast imaging (HCI) optics.)

-Phase mask coronagraphs are designed to decrease the IWA to near 1 λ/D by replacing the occulting spot with a transparent mask that imparts phase differences across the focal plane so that when the reimaged pupil is formed, the light interferes more destructively than with a Lyot mask, hence rejecting the starlight outside the geometrical pupil.
+Phase mask coronagraphs are designed to decrease the IWA to near 1 λ/D by replacing the occulting spot with a transparent mask that imparts phase differences across the focal plane so that when the reimaged pupil is formed, the light interferes more destructively, hence rejecting the starlight outside the geometrical pupil.
 The theory of 4QPMs was developed as described in Rouan et al. (2000) and Rouan et al. (2007).

 In addition to the focal plane masks, Lyot stops sandwiched with the passband filters are located at a re-imaged pupil to attenuate the residual light from the diffraction pattern associated with the telescope aperture and a particular coronagraph design, and from phase and amplitude aberrations of the wavefront in the optical train.